QUOTES-'Let's not choose extinction' - what they said at U.N. climate talks | Science-Environment

 "The Almighty has blessed our lands with abundant natural resources and it would be wholly unfair for the world to demand that Africa abandons the exploitation of these same resources needed to finance her development and help us to cope better with the threat of climate change, at a time when many countries on the continent have only just discovered them ...
 "We must find a solution that is equitable and fair."

-SURINAME PRESIDENT CHAN SANTOKHI "We see double standards creeping in our thinking, whereby those who have already benefited from carbon-driven economies would like to prevent emerging economies to lay similar foundations for political stability, social development, and economic prosperity."
+SURINAME PRESIDENT CHAN SANTOKHI "We see double standards creeping in our thinking, whereby those who have already benefited from carbon-driven economies would like to prevent emerging economies to lay similar foundations for the political stability, social development and economic prosperity."

-INDIAN PRIME MINISTER NARENDRA MODI "The biggest threat from climate change is too Small Island the Developing States.
+INDIAN PRIME MINISTER NARENDRA MODI "The biggest threat from climate change is to Small Island Developing States.
 For them, it is a matter of life and death.
 It poses a challenge to their existence."

 CHINESE FOREIGN MINISTRY SPOKESMAN WANG WENBIN "You can't ask China to cut coal production on the one hand, while at the same time imposing sanctions on Chinese photovoltaic enterprises" - a reference to U.S. sanctions on companies, including solar equipment suppliers, with links to the Xinjiang region, where China rejects Western claims of human rights abuses.